-It’s a mixed nerve consisting of both the motor and sensory fibres but mainly it’s sensory.
-Trigeminal nerve is the 5th cranial nerve.
-It includes 3 large nerves: ophthalmic, maxillary and mandibular, therefore the name trigeminal nerve (L. trigeminus = triplet).
+Trigeminal Nerve is a mixed nerve consisting of both the motor and sensory fibres but mainly it’s sensory.
+It is the 5th cranial nerve.
+It includes three large nerves: ophthalmic, maxillary and mandibular, therefore the name trigeminal nerve.
 It’s a motor nerve to the muscles of mastication and many small muscles and the main sensory nerve of the head and face.

 It’s the largest cranial nerve.

 Its sensory ganglion (largest in the body) lies inside the cranial cavity (cf. all the sensory ganglia are situated outside the cranial cavity).